ouzozcn/jds-colorcontrasttool/README.md

 ## Contributing

-Contributions to the Color Palette Accessibility Checker Tool are welcome!
+Contributions to the Color Palette Tool (COPT) are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure the code style follows the project's guidelines.
 4. Submit a pull request, detailing the changes you've made and the problem you've solved.

+## Thanks
+-  A special thank you to [Alexey Ardov](https://ardov.me) for his valuable contributions in combining different libraries to create this tool amazing tool [Hootone](https://github.com/ardov/huetone) and help us to enhance our product accessibility.

 ## License